Burial (musician): Post-Untrue work

+In February 2024, Burial released the EP "Dreamfear / Boy Sent From Above" on XL Recordings.
+Later that year in June, Burial and Kode9 released another split single, consisting of Burial's "Phoneglow" and Kode9's "Eyes Go Blank".
+In July 2024, it was reported that Burial had composed the scores for Andrea Arnold's film, Bird (2024), and Harmony Korine's film, Baby Invasion (2024).

+On 31 July 2025, Burial released an EP titled "Comafields / Imaginary Festival" on Hyperdub.

 Style and composition

-AllMusic described Burial's recordings as "gloomy, dystopian soundscapes" which blend "fractured breakbeats with mysterious, pitch-shifted voices and loads of vinyl crackle, rainfall, and submerged video game sound effects."
+AllMusic described Burial's recordings as "gloomy, dystopian soundscapes" which blend "fractured breakbeats with mysterious, pitch-shifted voices and loads of vinyl crackle, rainfall, and submerged video game sound effects".
 His work is inspired by British dance music such as garage, jungle, and hardcore, while his first album was one of the first prominent dubstep albums.
 He was associated with the mid-2000s hauntology trend, in which British artists explored elements of "spectral" cultural memory.

-Bevan claims to compose his music in SoundForge, a digital audio editor, and to eschew the use of trackers and sequencers.
+Bevan claims to compose his music in Sound Forge, a digital audio editor, and to eschew the use of trackers and sequencers.
 As he describes the process in an interview, "Once I change something, I can never un-change it.
 I can only see the waves.
 So I know when I’m happy with my drums because they look like a nice fishbone.
 When they look just skeletal as fuck in front of me, and so I know they’ll sound good."
 He also said that he didn't use a sequencer, because if his drums were timed too perfectly, they would "lose something" and "sound rubbish".
 Discussing his rhythmic affinities in an interview with writer Mark Fisher, Burial stated that: Something happens when I hear the subs, the rolling drums and vocals together.
 To me it’s like a pure UK style of music, and I wanted to make tunes based on what UK underground hardcore tunes mean to me, and I want a dose of real life in there too, something people can relate to.

 Of his production techniques, journalist Derek Walmsley wrote in The Wire: